Ferinko/Lean-4-Literature/README.md

 This list is a superset of documentation recommended at [the official Lean 4 website](https://lean-lang.org/documentation/).

+# Lean-4-not-so-Literature
-# Lean-4-not-so-Literature (WARNING: subjective and broad; grain of salt recommended)
+WARNING: subjective and broad; grain of salt recommended, reader discretion required.

 List of thoughts/guidelines.
 While I may use examples to explain what to do / not to do - I do not say _why_ for the sake of brevity.
 _Why_ left as an exercise for the reader.